DiamondLightSource/blueapi/writing-plans-readme/_sources/user/how-to/write-plans.rst.txt

 .. note::

-    Allowed argument types for Pydantic BaseModels include the primitives, types that extend ``BaseModel`` and ``dict``\ s; ``list``\ s  and other ``sequence``\ s of supported types.
-Blueapi will deserialise these types from a JSON blob, so ``dict``\ s should use ``str`` keys where possible.
+    Allowed argument types for Pydantic BaseModels include the primitives, types that extend ``BaseModel`` and ``dict``\ s, ``list``\ s  and other ``sequence``\ s of supported types.
+Blueapi will deserialise these types from JSON, so ``dict``\ s should use ``str`` keys.

 Injecting defaults
 ^^^^^^^^^^^^^^^^^^

 Often when writing a plan, it is known which device the plan will mostly or always be run with, but at the time of writing the plan the device object has not been instantiated: dodal defines device factory functions, but these cannot be injected as default arguments to plans.

 Dodal defines an ``inject`` function which bypasses the type checking of the constructed schemas, defering to the blueapi contexting fetching of the device when the plan is imported.
-This allows defaulting devices, so long as there is a device of that name in the context when the plan is import and it conforms to the type annotation.
+This allows defaulting devices, so long as there is a device of that name in the context which conforms to the type annotation.

 .. code:: python